Microsoft EA

 • Requiring audits to be conducted in a customer-friendly manner or only after a preliminary self-assessment.

-• Ensure there is a reasonable notice period for audits (e.g., 30 days) and that they happen at most once per year.
+• Ensure a reasonable notice period for audits (e.g., 30 days) and that they occur at most once per year.

 • Other Key Terms to Check: There are a few more clauses that a CIO should verify as part of risk management: